I can’t believe we are here today.

 - Cover and store leftover blondies at room temperature for up to 1 week.

-Make ahead tip: Brownies freeze well up to 3 months.
+- Freezing Instructions: Brownies freeze well up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.

 Thank you for a life-changing 5 years and many more to come! xo